nathell/nhp/resources/blog/en/2020-01-21-middleware.md

 While updating the code of one of my old scrapers to use the API of Skyscraper 0.3, I noticed an odd thing: some of the output records contained scrambled text.
 Apparently, the character encoding was not recognised properly.

 “Weird,” I thought.
-Skyscraper should be extra careful about honoring the encoding of pages being scraped (either declared in the headers or the `<meta http-equiv>` tag).
-In fact, I remembered seeing it working.
+Skyscraper should be extra careful about honoring the encoding of pages being scraped (declared either in the headers, or the `<meta http-equiv>` tag).
+In fact, I remembered having seen it working.
 What was wrong?

 For every page that it downloads, Skyscraper 0.3 caches the HTTP response body along with the headers so that it doesn’t have to be downloaded again; the headers are needed to ensure proper encoding when parsing a cached page.
 The headers are lower-cased, so that Skyscraper can then call `(get all-headers "content-type")` to get the encoding declared in headers.
 If this step is missed, and the server returns the encoding in a header named `Content-Type`, it won’t be matched.
 Kaboom!